isaksandin/carrot/README.md

 ## Plugin files

 The possibilities with plugins are basically endless.
 Every plugin script is loaded individually and automatically at startup.
-(Therefor it's probably wise to combine multiple files unless you want to end up with a ton of them.)
+(Therefore it's probably wise to combine multiple files unless you want to end up with a ton of them)

 To make a function keyword use `Carrot.addFuncKeyword()`.